 Baker oversees all administrative aspects of Seminole baseball, including the budget, team travel, game operations, equipment, field and facility maintenance and scheduling.
 He also assists the efforts of the marketing and ticket offices and is the contact point for all communication between the program and the Bullpen Club, Seminole Boosters and the Alumni Association.

-During his tenure with the Seminoles, Baker has participated in 33 NCAA postseason tournaments and 15 College World Series appearances.
+During his tenure with the Seminoles, Baker has participated in 34 NCAA postseason tournaments and 15 College World Series appearances, including 11 in 18 years on the field.
 He was a member of the coaching staff for the 1986 and 1999 teams that reached the CWS championship game.
 Baker’s duties as an assistant included coaching third base, tutoring FSU’s catchers, scouting opponents and directing the Seminoles’ defensive alignments.

 A former assistant at Virginia Tech and Georgia Tech, Baker is known as one of college baseball’s premier catching instructors.
-During his tenure, Baker coached seven All-American receivers, including Ed Fulton, Barry Blackwell, major-leaguer Marc Ronan, Pedro Grifol, current assistant coach Mike Martin Jr., Jeremy Salazar and most recently, Tony Richie.
+During his tenure, Baker coached seven All-American receivers, including Ed Fulton, Barry Blackwell, major-leaguer Marc Ronan, current Kansas City Royals coach Pedro Grifol, current FSU assistant coach Mike Martin Jr., Jeremy Salazar and Tony Richie.

 Baker also serves as the director of the Mike Martin and Seminole Advanced Baseball Schools.
 Over 130 former campers have gone on to wear the Garnet and Gold and several have advanced to the major leagues.
 Past camps have produced 30 first round draft picks including Sean Gilmartin, John-Ford Griffin, Nick Stocks, Jonathan Johnson, J.D.
 Drew, Chipper Jones, Alex Rodriguez and brothers Justin and B.J.
 Upton.
 The Super Skills Academy is widely regarded as one of the nation’s top summer camps.
 Baker has also been on the staff of national and regional clinics and continues to work with local youth organizations putting together clinics.